dariosky/udacity-sdc-p3/README.md

 I'm considering the left/right images, correcting the angle of 0.20 (in the direction of the center of the road).

-Using a throttle/brake adjustment based on the predicted steer I was able to get good results, and surprisingly to train a model that complete the first track using only the Udacity samples.
+Using a throttle/brake adjustment based on the predicted steer I was able to get good results, and to train a model that complete the first track using only the Udacity samples.
+On a second round, I refined the model with my recordings (shuffled and applying a random variant at every iteration), using a little more of the 20% of the sample size for validation.

 To parse the CSV, validate that the images exist and dealing with different recording session I created the `ImageSet` class in the `image.py`.
 It is used to collect all the center/left/right images and save them with the "corrected" steer.